SciML/sciml.ai/_posts/2018-7-5-GSAVariableOrder.md

 Tons of improvements due to Google Summer of Code.
 Here's what's happened.

-## Global Sensitivty Analysis (Morris, Sobol, PRC, SRC, etc.)
+## Global Sensitivty Analysis (Morris, Sobol)

 GSoC student Vaibhav Dixit (@Vaibhavdixit02) added global sensitivity analysis (GSA) methods to DiffEqSensitivity.jl.
 GSA quantifies the effects of the parameters on the solution of the ODE.
 The implementation of these methods are on any generic `f(p)`, so this may be refactored into an external non-DiffEq library.
 The Morris method and the Sobol method, two of the most commonly used GSA methods, are part of this implementation.
-Other methods, such as FAST, eFAST, etc. are coming soon.
+Other methods, such as PRC, SRC, FAST, eFAST, etc. are coming soon.

 ## Variable time step variable order Adams methods (VCABM)